berachain/docs/apps/core/content/nodes/guides/snapshots.md

 Snapshots are provided and managed by the community.

 You can find the [latest snapshots for Berachain here](https://github.com/berachain/beacon-kit/blob/main/testing/networks/80084/snapshots.md).
+Instructions for restoring Berachain Foundation snapshots are available below.

 ## What are Node Snapshots?